Equipment

 Surveying technology

-Therefore, we can calculate high-resolution digital terrain models (DGM) and precisely locate them with a high-precision GNSS receiver.
-Orthophotos and point cloud images can be obtained, as well as infrared images (Mapir and Micasense) for vegetation detection.
-The sections'sTerrestrial Laser Scanner (TLS; Z + F Imager 5010X) can also be used to determine different geomorphometric dimensions.
+This enables the calculation of high-resolution digital terrain models (DTM) and absolute positioning with a high-precision GNSS receiver.
+Orthophotos and point cloud images can be produced, as can near-infrared images for vegetation mapping.
+The department's terrestrial laser scanner (TLS; Z+F Imager 5010X) can also be used to determine geomorphometric parameters.

 -